wp-plugins/woocommerce-putler-connector/readme.txt

 3. Adding a new account in Putler - Notice API token that needs to be copied to Putler Connector settings

 == Changelog ==

+= 2.3 =
+* Update: Transactions will show updated statuses in Putler.
+* Update: Compatibility with new versions of WordPress & WooCommerce (v2.3 or greater)
+* Fixed: Issue of product SKU not getting synced
+* Fixed: Issue of orders in trash getting synced

 = 2.2 =
 * Update: Compatibility with new versions of WordPress & WooCommerce (v2.2 or greater)